liferay/lexicon-site/src/pages/docs/patterns/Toolbars/translation_bar.md

 ---
-title: "Translation bar"
+title: "Translation bar WIP"
 description: "The translation bar is a toolbar that allows the user choose the languages to translate content."
 layout: "guide"
 weight: 2
-hidden: "yes"
+hide: "yes"
 ---

 ### Description